 Spiking your lawn can be done as part of your lawn care jobs in spring and Autumn.

 If the soil is really soft don’t bother.
 Also, avoid spiking if the weather is dry and hot as this can dry the soil out.

-Timing it so you finish aerating just before the rain comes that would be perfect.
+Timing it so you finish aerating just before the rain comes would be perfect.
 If there’s no rain forecast you could help the lawn by turning on your sprinkler system (if you have one and there are no water bans in your area).

 Hollow Tining: Autumn

 Like lawn scarification, hollow tining is a pretty invasive treatment.
-This means you should only do it when weather conditions allow for good recovery.
+This means you should only do it when weather conditions allow for a good recovery.

 Therefore Autumn is the best time you should hollow tine your lawn.
 The only other acceptable time is in the spring IF if wasn’t done in the autumn.

 If you do it in the Spring, you open to ground up to weed seeds and could end up with an infestation of weeds.
 Do it in the summer and you’ll dry the lawn out and potentially kill the grass.

 Aerating your lawn is best done on a damp (not soaking wet!!!) morning.

 This is because the ground will be softer and therefore make the job easier.
 Trying to aerate dry, hard ground isn’t fun so don’t even try!